Sylvyrfysh/CompProg1920/README.md

 Please sign up here: [Google Forms](https://forms.gle/nvYNCUMaHifznWsu6)

 ## On Pull
-In order to properly set up all of the resources, you must run `resources.bat`.
+In order to properly set up all of the resources, you __must__ run `resources.bat`.
 This will set up all the resources in the location for each programming language.

 ## IntelliJ Setup for Java and Kotlin
-In IntelliJ, go to `File > Open`.
-Navigate to the root folder, go to the jvm folder, and select CompProg1920 from it.
-IntelliJ will set up the Java and Kotlin projects, so you only have to create your own test files!
-Examples of how to do it are located at
+0. Make sure you have run `resources.bat`!!!
+1. Open IntelliJ
+2. Go to `File > Open`.
+Go to the cloned directory. __The IntelliJ Project is in the jvm > CompProg1920 Folder.
+You must select the correct folder.__
+3. Click through the import dialog.
+4. Click on `Event Log` in the lower right hand corner.
+5. Click on `Import Module from Gradle`
+6. Check the `Use auto-import` box, then click OK
+7. Wait for the project to sync.
+This may take a minute or two!
+8. Open your preferred language example in the project explorer under `src > main > *language* > example`
+9. Click the green run button next to the main function
+10. If you get a module not specified error, change `Use classpath of module` to `CompProg1920.main`
+11. If everything worked, you shold get a message saying that there were 3/3 passes!

+Find the examples here:
 - [Java](jvm/CompProg1920/src/main/java/example/CSAcademyOddDivisorsJava.java)
 - [Kotlin](jvm/CompProg1920/src/main/kotlin/example/CSAcademyOddDivisorsKt.kt)